enisb1/selfie-tw/README.md

 ├── tailwind.config.js
 ├── ..
 ```

-The client-side provides a responsive and modular interface optimized for both desktop and mobile usage.
-It includes reusable components, routing via Vue Router, and state
-management via Vuex.
+The client-side is designed to fully leverage the capabilities of Vue, with reusable components, routing via Vue Router, and state management via Vuex.
 Each main view corresponds to a core feature of the application, such as Calendar, Notes, Pomodoro.
-Most of the client-side has been developed using Vue.js, while the Projects Management section has been developed using only Vanilla JS.
+While most of the client-side has been developed using Vue.js, the Projects Management section has been developed using only Vanilla JS (with the help of Web Components) for didactic purposes.
 Tailwind has been used as a CSS framework to provide a clean and slick UI.

 ### Server-Side